johanbrook/johanbrook.com/src/site/writings/2019-05-01-a-small-functional-reactive-app-architecture.md

 }
 ```

 From this, we should be able to draw the full app component tree.
-And if we'd draw it again from the same state, the app's UI mustn't change.
+And if we'd draw it again from the same state, the app's UI can't change fundamentally.

 ***